My final trip to Toys R Us

-As you can see in the above shot, this is not one the classic store designs.
+As you can see in the above shot, this is not one of the classic store designs.
 So already it was a little easier to approach.
-What I found when I went inside though, still managed to bring me down.
+What I found when I went inside, though, still managed to bring me down.

 The place looked like it had been hit by a hurricane.
 Aisle after aisle was completely empty.
 Whole departments were cleared out.
 Yet it was not empty enough to be at the part where people buying the fixtures dominated the scene.

 Some treasures still lingered.
 Like this cool race car bed.
 I wanted one of these so badly when I was a kid.